-(13) If the defendant (A) knowingly misrepresented or knowingly marketed as another substance the defendant represented or marketed a mixture or substance containing fentanyl (N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide) or a fentanyl analogue as any other substance, [with knowledge or reason to believe that it contained fentanyl (N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide) or a fentanyl analogue [[with knowledge of or reckless disregard as to the actual content of the mixture or substance, increase by 4 levels; or (B) represented or marketed as a legitimately manufactured drug another the offense otherwise involved representing or marketing a mixture or substance containing fentanyl (N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide) or a fentanyl analogue as any other substance, and acted with willful blindness or conscious avoidance of knowledge that such mixture or substance was not the legitimately manufactured drug, increase by [2] levels.
-The term "drug," as used in subsection (b)(13)(B), has the meaning given that term in 21 U.S.C. § 321(g)(1).
+"If (A) the defendant represented or marketed a mixture or substance containing fentanyl (N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide) or a fentanyl analogue as any other substance, [with knowledge or reason to believe that it contained fentanyl (N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide) or a fentanyl analogue][with knowledge of or reckless disregard as to the actual content of the mixture or substance], increase by [4] levels; or (B) the offense otherwise involved representing or marketing a mixture or substance containing fentanyl (N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide) or a fentanyl analogue as any other substance, increase by [2] levels.".]

-1. Part C of the proposed amendment would amend §2D1.1(b)(13) to address some concerns relating to application issues with the enhancement.
-The Commission seeks comment on whether any of the three options set forth above is appropriate to address the concerns raised by commenters.
+1. Part C of the proposed amendment would amend subsection (b)(13) of §2D1.1 appropriate to address the concerns raised by commenters.
 If not, is there an alternative approach that the Commission should consider?
 Should the Commission provide a different mens rea requirement for §2D1.1(b)(13)?
 If so, what mens rea requirement should the Commission provide?